rectorphp/type-perfect/README.md

         narrow_param: true
 ```

-In case of private, but also public method calsl, we often known exact types that are passed in it:
+In case of `private`, but also `public` method calls, our project often knows exact types that are passed in it:

 ```php
 // in one file